BrightonKahrs/project-gutenberg-analysis/README.md

     3. Text Classification
     4. Generate Embeddings

+    Run each cell in the notebook examining how each function is using Azure OpenAI prompting

+    The entire text would be too large to fit into the token window for these models.
+That is why we are using the chunks we created before, and will use a text reduction technique.
+We summarize each of the smaller chunks, then take all of our summaries to make a summary of the entire document.

+    We then use the summary as the input for our classification prompt using the predefined categories in the script

+    We use a similar technique to the summarization as we do with embeddings.
+Embeddings are numeric representations of the semantic meaning of text.
+Here we get the embedding of each chunk, then take the average of all the embeddings.
+So more simply we are aiming for the average meaning of the entire text.
+There are more advanced techniques to weight chunks, but here we use an evenly distributed weight amongst chunks

-    Then all enriched data is saved back to JSON for future use.
+    All enriched data is saved back to JSON for future use.
 Data is also saved as a Lakehouse table to be analyzed with notebooks, SQL, and Power BI!
 Your Lakehouse should now look something like:

     ![Step 3 End Result](./images/step_3_end_result.PNG)

 4. Analyze Enriched Data using Notebooks and Power BI

-    Import the 03_TSNE_data_analysis notebook using the same process as step 2 (including setting the default Lakehouse).
+    Import the 03_TSNE_data_analysis notebook using the same process as step 2 (including setting the default Lakehouse)

     Run the notebook.
 This notebook will use the embeddings we generated to find 'how' semantically similar each book is based on their cosine similarity.
 OpenAI ada-002 embeddings have 1536 dimensions which is far too many for humans to visualize.
 Thus, [TSNE](https://towardsdatascience.com/t-sne-clearly-explained-d84c537f53a) gives us a good and human-friendly estimate of 'how' similar these embeddings are.
 Here is an example from my most recent run:

     ![TSNE Visual](./images/tsne.PNG)